Global19-atlassian-net/iODKbook2/AlgLin/source/linear_programming.rst

     [--------------+---------+----]
     [   0    0    0| 1/4  5/8|  31]

 As we can see, now all the entries of the last row are positive, and thus the cost cannot be reduced further.
 The minimal cost equals :math:`\ -31\ ` and is achieved at the point :math:`\ (2,9)\ ` as expected.
-Since we changed the original problem of maximalization to minimization, the original cost we wanted to compute is :math:`\ -(-31)=31\ `.
+Since we changed the original problem of maximization to minimization, the original cost we wanted to compute is :math:`\ -(-31)=31\ `.

 .. admonition:: Step V:

     Repeat the steps II-IV until the cost is minimal.

+The above explanation was partially inspired by an excellent lecture of prof. Craig Tovey, professor in the Georgia Tech Stewart School of Industrial and Systems Engineering.
+The reader is encouraged to watch that `lecture`_ for further clarification.

 Exercises
 ~~~~~~~~~